 On December 25, 1742, Charlotte Albertine Ernestine von Stein was born.
 She was a lady-in-waiting at the court in Weimar and famous for being a close friend to both Johann Wolfgang von Goethe and Friedrich Schiller, whose work and life were strongly influenced by her.
 We already have had several articles on the works and life of Johann Wolfgang von Goethe at SciHi Blog.[4,5,6,7] No wonder, he was one of the most prominent German authors, and moreover a philosopher, statesman, and scientist of all times.
 His work has influenced culture and science worldwide and moreover, since I have lived in his domain and hometown Weimar for several years, I have also developed some kind of relationship to the ‘Prince among Poets‘, who is still omnipresent in today’s townscape of Weimar.

 Goethe and the Women

 Goethe and the women is always some special topic.
 We have already had an article on his late marriage with Christiane Vulpius, with whom he had lived in concubinage for almost two decades because of their class distinction.
 Goethe, the aristocrat, and Christiane Vulpius, the maidservant.
 Nevertheless, both got married soon after the French under Napoleon had occupied the little town of Weimar.
 Definitely, Christiane had some influence on Goethe’s work, but she always remained in the background behind her famous and influential husband.
 A much more stronger influence on Goethe in his earlier years had Charlotte von Stein, whom Goethe often referred to as his personal Muse.

-At yovisto you can learn more about Goethe and his philosophical conception of the world in Prof Fred Amrine’s lecture ‘Kicking away the ladder‘
+At yovisto academic video search you can learn more about Goethe and his philosophical conception of the world in Prof Fred Amrine’s lecture ‘Kicking away the ladder.‘

 References and Further Reading: